FollowTheProcess/spok/README.md

 * Free software: Apache Software License 2.0

 > [!NOTE]
-> Spok was somewhat of an educational project for me and whilst it works and I use it, I have a large number of improvements and new ideas in mind that are best suited to a fresh start (which I will do soon 👀).
-In the meantime Spok will continue to be supported but no large changes are likely to be made as my effort goes to the new thing (whatever that is)
+> Spok was somewhat of an educational project for me and whilst it works and I have used it, I now mainly use [mise] for this.

 ## Project Description